Top 10 Best Cattle Feed Companies In India

 When it comes to animal feed, poultry feed, and fish feeds in India, Suguna are the name to trust.
 Since its founding in 1957, when it began producing poultry feed, the business has been publicly traded on the (BSE).

-With an annual production capacity of around 2 million tons, Suguna is India’s number two chicken feed producer (tpa).
+The company has over 70 feed mills across India, with a production capacity of 3 million metric tons of feed per year.
+Now Suguna is India’s number two chicken feed producer (tpa).
 It is headquartered in Chennai and has further offices in Cochin, Coimbatore & also Hyderabad.

 3. The Godrej Agrovet

-A division called Godrej Industries Ltd., one of India’s major private sector conglomerates; Godrej Agrovet produces a wide range of high-quality products.
+A division called Godrej Industries Ltd., one of India’s major private sector conglomerates; Godrej Agrovet Limited produces a wide range of high-quality products.
 Some of the company’s divisions produce and sell feed for livestock and poultry.
 Godrej Nature’s Basket, a wholly-owned business, provides farmers with contract agricultural services (GNB).
+Godrej Agrovet was founded in 1985 as a joint venture between Godrej Industries and the French company Soufflet.
+It has a production capacity of over 5 million metric tons of feed per year, and its products are sold in over 50 countries.

 Products such as concentrated liquid feed to be used for ruminants & poultry, cow dung wet cakes, cattle slurry cakes, cattle dung dried cakes, cattle fodder pellets, straw pellets and straws, water drinking tube for cattle and bottles, etc. are listed.
 These products are sold under names like Cadila Feed, Green Field Chicken Feed, Green Field Cattle Feed, GNB Farms, etc.